SmarDex-Ecosystem/usdn-contracts/whitepaper/glossary.typ

     key: "liquidation_price",
     short: "liquidation price",
     description: [
-      The liquidation price of a position is the price at which the position's value is considered too small for it to continue existing.
-If the price reaches the liquidation price, the position is liquidated in a decentralized way to prevent further losses.
+      The liquidation price is the threshold at which a position's value becomes too low to sustain.
+If the market price hits this level, the position can be liquidated in a decentralized manner to limit further losses.
     ],
   ),
 )